Case Manager/Advocate (Temporary) (Seattle)

 Function as a member of a multidisciplinary team while demonstrating the clinical skill and experience to assess, plan, develop, coordinate, and provide treatment, rehabilitation, and support services to program clients.
 To provide integrated substance use disorder and mental health treatment for KMHS clients to include: assessment, collaborative treatment planning, individual, family, and group therapy and perform all duties necessary to comply with relevant Kitsap County Chemical Dependency Treatment Contracts and all other regulatory agencies.

-Detailed job description and other job opportunities: Kitsap Mental Health Employment page.
+Detailed job descriptions and other job opportunities: Kitsap Mental Health Employment page.

 Navos Mental Health Solutions